Christy Goldfuss

 Christy Goldfuss is a former American government official who chaired the Council on Environmental Quality (CEQ) within the Executive Office of the President from 2015 to 2017.
-She served as Deputy Director of the National Park Service in the Obama administration.
+She served as deputy director of the National Park Service in the Obama administration.
 She also worked as a legislative staff member for the House Committee on Natural Resources and as a reporter.

+Education

+Goldfuss graduated from Brown University in 1999 with a degree in Political Science.

+Career

 Before joining the park service, she worked at the Center for American Progress, a liberal think tank, where she was head of the public lands project.

-Following the end of Barack Obama's presidency, Goldfuss rejoined the Center for American Progress.
+Following Barack Obama's presidency, Goldfuss rejoined the Center for American Progress.
 She is a member of the National Infrastructure Advisory Council.

 In 2022, Goldfuss joined the non-profit environmental advocacy group the Natural Resources Defense Council (NRDC) as the Chief Policy Impact Officer.
-In December 2023, she was promoted to NRDC Executive Director and made national news one week later after announcing a sweeping reorganization of the institution that included laying off dozens of employees.
-In June 2024, Goldfuss and NRDC President and Chief Executive Officer, Manish Bapna, announced a second round of layoffs impacting 45 employees, 26 of which targeted union members including staff engaged in bargaining.
+In December 2023, she was promoted to NRDC Executive Director.
+In June 2024, Goldfuss and NRDC President and chief executive officer, Manish Bapna, announced a second round of layoffs impacting 45 employees, 26 of which targeted union members including staff engaged in bargaining.